lreigbua/Refined_Thermal_FEA_Additive/README.md

 - Generate_Video_of_Simulation.py puts the video of each layer together.
 - read_history_output.py reads the temperature history recorded in each layer of interest and saves them to text files.
 - plot_history_output.mlx can be used to plot the history outputs

-## Versions:
-- Currently tested on Abaqus 2022

 ## Known Issues: